EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_2.md

 Games should be designed/chosen accurately and have specific goals, should not last too much and shouln't be too frequent.
 Possible games are:

-* **Throw props to recap/rehearse:** Make a list of concepts/keywords and write it on the whiteboard (or a flipchart).
-You may also have cards stuck on the wall of the classroom with terms written on them.
-Throw a light and soft object to a participant, who will have catch the object, stand up, pick a term from the list and explain its meaning (or usage) in a few sentences (not more than 20-30 seconds).
-After the explanation, the participant will throw the object to another participant.
-Continue until the end of the list.
-* **Mimicking**.
-Make two groups.
-One person from each group will mimic concepts/keywords (e.g. Python commands).
-The rest of the group will guess the mimicked concept/keyword.
-The group employing less time to guess the correct concept/keyword, will get one point.
-In principle, this should be repeated for each component of the group.
-This game can also be done without splitting the audience in two groups.
-* **Asking (and answering) questions to each other:** This activity, should the venue and the weather allow it, would be better carried out in outer space.
-Form two concentric circles of people facing each others.
-When you clap your hands, the two circles have to turn in opposite directions.
-A second clap will stop them and each person from the outer (inner) circle will ask a question to the person before him/her and belogning to the inner (outer) circle.
-Give 45 secs to answer, then clap again your hands to make people move and again to stop them.
-When they stop (ensure that facing pairs have changed), people from the inner (outer) circle will ask questions and those from the outer  (inner) circle will answer.
-Repeat for 4-6 questions (and answers).
 * **Games to introduce algorithms and/or the logic of programming (i.e., simple but accurate and very specific instructions)**. *Game 1*: divide the class into two groups.
 Each group will draw a simple geometrical figure and write specific istructions to draw the figure.
 Groups exchange instructions and try to draw the other group's figure based on the instructions received.
 *Game 2*: One person (could also be the instructor) will stand blindfolded in a corner (or at the back) of the classroom.
 Following instructions of participants, he or she will have to walk to the opposite corner (or the front) of the classroom, without bumping into tables, chairs, etc.